 - Participation in officially recognized activities and sports

 - Photographs, weight and height of member of athletic teams

 - Social Security numbers

 The College of Wooster sends names and social security numbers of enrolled students to the National Student Loan Clearinghouse each semester.
 In addition, the college is required by law to release enrolled student social security numbers and addresses to agencies connected with the U.S. Department of Education when mandated to do so.
-Students have the right to withhold the release of the above by presenting a written request to the Registrar.
+Students have the right to withhold the release of the above.
 A small number of students have requested this and when the name is “accessed in the computer” the statement “Do Not Release Information” will appear.

 A student has the right to:

 1. Inspect and review education records pertaining to the student.

 Students have the right to view their education records wherever these records are maintained on campus.
 Once a student has submitted a request to inspect his or her records, an institution must comply within 45 days.

 When the student has an outstanding financial or other hold on records, the student still maintains the right to review his or her education records.
 He or she does not have the right to obtain any copies of those records unless failure to do so would effectively deny the student the right to inspect and review records.
 Also, that student does not have the right to have a transcript sent to a third party until the obligation is fulfilled.